 Shadow of the Wyrm

 Shadow of the Wyrm is a roguelike in the tradition of ADOM and Omega.
 It features a large, open world, full of places to explore, people to meet, and things that want to kill you.
 You take the role of a single character, and attempt to guide them to the ends of the world.
 Find a boat, set sail, and explore the islands around you.
-Receive quests, become a force for good or evil (or neither!), and become the champion of your deity.
-There are ten races and nineteen classes to choose from, and nine deities that watch over the world, each with their own likes and dislikes, saints and sins.
+Receive quests, become a force for good or evil (or neither!), and become the champion of your deity; or, find a way to climb to the heavens and do battle with the gods themselves.

 Shadow of the Wyrm is written in C++ and Lua.
 Most of the game-specific details (quests, race/class features, etc) are written in Lua, and can be changed without requiring any compilation.
 The game data and maps are specified in XML, with the in-game text defined using resource strings.
 You can add new monsters and items by updating a few files, update behaviours by editing Lua scripts, and change the game however you want -- the source code uses the permissive MIT license.

 The game will always be free.
 You will always be able to download the releases and sprites free of charge.
 The source will always be available.
 That said, if you'd like to donate a few bucks to help cover the annual hosting costs, or as a thank you, the latest version is always available at itch, and lets you pay what you want.

 The game started as a side-project in July, 2011.
 I've been playing roguelikes since the mid-1990s, when I discovered NetHack, ADOM, and Angband.
 This project is an attempt to create the roguelike I've always wanted to make.

-I announce releases on the Temple of the Roguelike Forums and Twitter (@jcd748).
+I announce releases on the Temple of the Roguelike Forums and Twitter (@juliancday).

 If you would like to suggest changes, or just talk about the game, there are a number of options: